Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/324-docking-station-usb-devices.md

 1. Power on the DUT.
 1. Hold the `BIOS_MENU_KEY` to enter the BIOS Menu.
-1. Check if the `USB_STICK` is available on the list.
+1. Check if the `USB storage` is available on the list.

 **Expected result**

-The `USB_STICK` is available which confirms successful recognition.
+The `USB storage` is available which confirms successful recognition.

 ## DUB001.002 USB devices recognition (Ubuntu 22.04)